m4h0ur/qgis-vnc/README.md

 # Introduction
 noVNC is both a HTML VNC client JavaScript library and an application built on top of that library. noVNC runs well in any modern browser including mobile browsers (iOS and Android).
-It has builtin CloudCopare and QGIS for Geo purposes.
+It has builtin Cloud Compare and QGIS for Geo purposes.

 # Getting Started
 docker pull ghcr.io/m4h0ur/qgis-vnc:latest